mrlm-net/go-simconnect/README.md

 Licensed under the MIT License.
 See [LICENSE](LICENSE) file for details.

 ---
-2024 © All rights reserved - Martin Hrášek <marley-ma> and WANTED.solutions s.r.o. <wanted-solutions>
+2024 © All rights reserved - Martin Hrášek <@marley-ma> and WANTED.solutions s.r.o. <@wanted-solutions>